SciML/Catalyst.jl/docs/src/catalyst_applications/simulation_introduction.md

 nothing # hide
 ```
 !!! note
     Since jump simulations typically simulate the integer copy numbers of each species present in the system, we designate our initial conditions for jump simulations as integers.
-Decimal-numbered initial conditions (and thus jump simulations) is, however, also possible.
+Decimal-numbered initial conditions (and thus jump simulations) are, however, also possible.
 While ODE and SDE simulations accepts integer initial conditions, these will be converted to decimal numbers.

 Next, we bundle these into a `DiscreteProblem` (similarly to how `ODEProblem`s and `SDEProblem`s are created):
 ```@example simulation_intro_jumps